There Is No Cookie Cutter Approach To Wellness!

 Health & Wellness Coach and Physical Therapist

-Board Certified Neurologic Clinical Specialist (NCS) through the American Board of Physical Therapy Specialties (ABPTS), 2015
+- Board Certified Neurologic Clinical Specialist (NCS) through the American Board of Physical Therapy Specialties (ABPTS), 2015

-Certified in LSVT BIG for people with Parkinson's Disease
+- Certified in LSVT BIG for people with Parkinson's Disease, 2014

-I address health holistically, not focusing on only one area, but on all aspects of a person.
 As a healthcare professional, I have cared for thousands of people, many of whom have had complex medical issues.
-Over the years, I've received copious praise from patients, clients and colleagues for my attentive care and successful outcomes.
+Over the years, I've received praise from patients, clients and colleagues for my attentive care and successful outcomes.

-I love working with anyone who is sincerely interested in making lifestyle changes to improve their health and well-being.
-However, because of my personal and professional experience, I have a special interest in working with the following populations:
+When Health Coaching, I love working with anyone who is sincerely interested in making lifestyle changes to improve their health and well-being.
+However, because of my personal and professional experience, I have a special interest in health coaching the following populations:

 people who provide care to others (e.g. healthcare workers, social service workers, caregivers, etc.)